Ingan121/ModernActiveDesktop/README.md

     * System colors not being applied to window contents when the system color scheme is changed on startup
     * Textboxes not automatically scrolling when using the arrow keys with the system plugin input or the on-screen keyboard
     * Background right-click menu (browser only) not being clickable when context menu animations are disabled
-    * Fallback text input not working properly when the system plugin is enabled but it's not running
+    * Fallback text input not working properly when the system plugin is enabled, but it's not running
 * Refactored the codebase
-    * Minimize the usage of global variables, and export only necessary functions
+    * Minimize the usage of global variables and export only necessary functions
     * Split the main script into multiple files for better maintainability
     * Renamed some scripts to a shorter name
 * Updated Electron

-(2024/11/17)
+(2024/11/19)

 ### Previous changelog
 Please see [here](docs/Updated.md) for the previous changes